 One of UR's greatest strengths is its endowment and ability to give out financial aid that many of these schools do not.
 While that aspect should not change, the prioritization of Richmond's recruiting strategies should be re-examined in this light.
 The acceptance rate is still significantly higher than other private universities of our size and/or quality.

-Lowering the admissions rate is one of the surest ways to increase so-called prestige as measured by the rankings and therefore increase notability and name-recognition then leading to even more applicants and greater selectivity, a wonderfully regressive model perfected by W&< and the Ivys on that list.
+Lowering the admissions rate is one of the surest ways to increase so-called prestige as measured by the rankings and therefore increase notability and name-recognition then leading to even more applicants and greater selectivity, a wonderfully regressive model perfected by W&L and the Ivys on that list.

 So Richmond must make a decision.
 Which is more important: maintaining the holistic approach to measuring quality when selecting our future scholars or to keep playing the rankings game?
 Tessier seems to argue for the former, so why not disavow the national rankings scheme and go confidently and wholeheartedly into embracing a methodology that focuses on attracting and retaining students who will de facto contribute positively to Richmond's reputation and academic community?